memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 };
 ```

-Zephyr recursively looks for devicetree bindings (`.yaml` files) in `zephyr/dts/bindings`.
+Zephyr recursively looks for Devicetree bindings (`.yaml` files) in `zephyr/dts/bindings`.
 Bindings are matched against the strings provided in the `compatible` property of a node.
 Thus, for our UART node, Zephyr looks for a binding that matches `nordic,nrf-uarte`.
 Conveniently, binding files in Zephyr use the same basename as the `compatible` string, and thus we can find the correct binding by searching for a file called `nordic,nrf-uarte.yaml`, which can be found in the `serial` bindings subfolder:

 `zephyr/dts/bindings/serial/nordic,nrf-uarte.yaml`
 ```yaml